4587 Rees: Naming

+In fiction

+Asteroid 4587 is mentioned in Arthur C. Clarke's 1975 (so not then yet named Rees) novel Imperial Earth as the site of a black hole factory where the singularity used in the Asymptotic Drive to power the spaceship Sirius featured in the book is manufactured.

 Physical characteristics

 Rees is an assumed, stony S-type asteroid.
 Other sources published by EARN assume an Sr-subtype that transitions from the S-type to the rare R-type asteroids.

 Rotation period

 In May 2016, a rotational lightcurve of Rees was obtained from photometric observations by Robert Stephens at the Center for Solar System Studies in California.
 Lightcurve analysis gave a well-defined rotation period of 7.879±0.002 hours with a brightness variation of 0.55 magnitude (U=3), indicative of an elongated, non-spheroidal shape.
 The result confirms previous observations by Czech astronomer Petr Pravec (7.7886 h) and by astronomers at the Palomar Transient Factory (7.790 h) from April 2003 and October 2012, respectively (U=3/2).

 Diameter and albedo

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for an S-type asteroid of 0.20 and calculates a diameter of 2.03 kilometers based on an absolute magnitude of 15.87.